Eryc123Y/Math-for-Computer-Science/README.md

 - Download "main.pdf" dirrectly after new release is updated.

 ## How to Contribute
-Contributions are welcome!
+All contributions are welcome!
 Whether it's fixing typos, improving explanations, or adding new content, your help is appreciated.
-To contribute:
-1. Correct erros.
-2. Make suggestions.

 ## License
 This work is released under the MIT license.